IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   export SERVER_URL=https://demo.dataverse.org
   export PERSISTENT_IDENTIFIER=doi:10.5072/FK2/YD5QDG

-  curl -X PUT "-H:X-Dataverse-key:$API_TOKEN" -H Content-type:application/json -d true "$SERVER_URL/api/datasets/:persistentId/guestbookEntryAtRequest?persistentId=$PERSISTENT_IDENTIFIER"
+  curl -X PUT -H "X-Dataverse-key:$API_TOKEN" -H Content-type:application/json -d true "$SERVER_URL/api/datasets/:persistentId/guestbookEntryAtRequest?persistentId=$PERSISTENT_IDENTIFIER"

   This example uses true to set the behavior to guestbook at request.
 Note that this call will return a 403/Forbidden response if guestbook at request functionality is not enabled for this Dataverse instance.